Method-Security/codeanalyze/docs/development/setup.md

 ## Testing releases locally

 We can use goreleaser locally as well to test our builds.
-As networkscan uses [cosign](https://github.com/sigstore/cosign) to sign our artifacts and Docker containers during our CI pipeline, we'll want to skip this step when running locally.
+As codeanalyze uses [cosign](https://github.com/sigstore/cosign) to sign our artifacts and Docker containers during our CI pipeline, we'll want to skip this step when running locally.

 ```bash
 goreleaser release --snapshot --clean --skip sign